B2B Tech PR Briefing with Sam Whitmore

-Before the internet, trade media coverage were the main source of inbound links available to B2B technology companies.
+Before the internet, trade media coverage was the primary source of inbound links for B2B technology companies.

-Now, bloggers, podcasters, influencers and other B2B content marketers have expanded the chorus of third-party voices, while the migration of ad dollars to the web has decimated the traditional trade and media landscape.
+Now, bloggers, podcasters, influencers, and other B2B content marketers have expanded the chorus of third-party voices.
+At the same time, the migration of ad dollars to the web has decimated the traditional trade and media landscape.

-If you're at a B2B public relations firm, there are more outlets to communicate to and through, but fewer of them are run by journalists.
-So while there are plenty of new voices, when it comes to ad-supported trade and mainstream news media, there are fewer opportunities for coverage.
+If you’re at a B2B tech public relations firm, there are more outlets to communicate to and through, but fewer are run by journalists.
+So, while there are plenty of new voices when it comes to ad-supported trade and mainstream news media, there are fewer opportunities for coverage.

 Keeping track of reporters coming and going is challenging.
-And keeping dips on the editorial personality of the different tech outlets is another piece of the puzzle that an account executive at a b2b marketing communications agency has to deal with.
+Keeping dips on the editorial personality of the different tech outlets is another piece of the puzzle that an account executive at a B2B marketing communications agency has to deal with.

 If you’re in B2B Tech PR, you’re probably representing sellers.
 Good Tech PR firms focus on what the demand side wants to hear.
 A bad B2B PR agency leads with the message the vendor instinctively wants to deliver.
-But editors want a balance.
+But editors wish to a balance.

 When it comes to social media in tech PR, Sam says it’s changed a lot in the sense that the algorithms in many platforms have become less organic and more commercial, making it tougher to be heard without paying for reach.